Data Journeys: Treating Data Like Your Users

 Aside from reworking your architecture (eek!) a solid starting point would be looking at how your application interacts with external sources.

-Being able to see how each API method is connected to another, combined with its function and accessible fields allows you to take stock and look for how to make improvements.
+This is where a visual integration toolkit becomes a huge benefit.
+As you’ll be able to see how each API method is connected to another.
+As well as its function and accessible fields, therefore you’ll be able to take stock and look for how to make improvements.

 Any iterations you make are performed outside of your core architecture, so you can avoid lengthy deployment schedules.